South Island Hiker’s Paradise New Zealand

 Choose from the following activities:

 - Tasman Glacier Heli-Hike in Mt Cook National Park: Mt Cook Heli Hike takes you on an exploration of the Tasman Glacier, the largest of several glaciers which flow south and east towards the Mackenzie Basin from the Southern Alps.
 At 27km in length, Tasman Glacier is New Zealand’s longest glacier.
 It is as much as 4 kilometers wide and 600 meters thick and lies within the borders of Mt Cook/Aoraki National Park.
 Your guide will take you on a journey to explore the white ice with an interpretative trek.
 Your crampons bite into the glacier ice as you trek on easy undulating terrain, below Aoraki/Mt Cook and Mount Tasman the highest peaks of the Southern Alps.
 The snow covered mountains tower above vast ice-falls that bulldoze and grind down the mountain sides.
-Your helicopter will fly you close by the 1,000 metre high Hochstetter Icefall as your journey ends and you return to Mt Cook Airport.

 - Scenic Helicopter Flight over Aoraki/Mt Cook National Park: Take a flight to the awesome south face of Aoraki/Mount Cook.
 Your helicopter will fly you to the heart of the Aoraki/Mount Cook National Park via the Ben Ohau Mountain Range, viewing spectacular hanging glaciers and rivers of moving ice.
 On your way home enjoy a snow landing, marvel at the mountains soaring around you and take that special snapshot.
 Then descend beside the beautiful turquoise hues of the glacially fed Lake Pukaki to complete a flight we promise you will never forget.